api-platform/docs/core/filters.md

 and the `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\FilterInterface`.
 API Platform includes a convenient abstract class implementing this last interface and providing utility methods: `ApiPlatform\Core\Bridge\Elasticsearch\DataProvider\Filter\AbstractFilter`.

-### Using Doctrine Filters
+### Using Doctrine ORM Filters

-Doctrine features [a filter system](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/filters.html) that allows the developer to add SQL to the conditional clauses of queries, regardless the place where the SQL is generated (e.g. from a DQL query, or by loading associated entities).
+Doctrine ORM features [a filter system](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/filters.html) that allows the developer to add SQL to the conditional clauses of queries, regardless the place where the SQL is generated (e.g. from a DQL query, or by loading associated entities).
 These are applied on collections and items, so are incredibly useful.

 The following information, specific to Doctrine filters in Symfony, is based upon [a great article posted on Michaël Perrin's blog](http://blog.michaelperrin.fr/2014/12/05/doctrine-filters/).